Charles Binaggio: Pendergast Machine

 In 1944, Binaggio's first candidate was defeated in the primary election by the Pendergast candidate.
 In 1948, Binaggio was more successful.
 He backed the Democratic nominee Forrest Smith and used his mob connections to help Smith win the election.
 Binaggio had approached the National Commission of La Cosa Nostra for a loan between $200,000 and $2,000,000 for Smith's election campaign.
 If he won, the payback would be Smith helping the mob open Missouri to gambling.
 Binaggio reportedly received the money at the home of Charles Fischetti, a major Chicago Mafioso.
 At that time, Kansas City was subservient to Chicago in the mob hierarchy.
 Using mob money and manpower, Binaggio managed to get Smith elected Governor.

-The 1948 election also brought President Harry Truman, a Missouri native, reelection to the White House.
+The 1948 election also brought President Harry Truman, a Missouri native, election to a full term to the White House.
 To celebrate this victory, Binaggio chartered a private railroad car for transportation to the inauguration ceremony in Washington, D.C.
 However, Truman was a staunch Pendergast supporter and he made it abundantly clear that Binaggio was not welcome at the ceremony.